Annual Bike Ride

 The 25 km road ride begins at 1:00 p.m. and will travel along the paved trail to Sturgeon Bay (and Coldwater).
 Please arrive no later than 12:15 p.m.

-Cycling professional Paige Royal will be back to coach our riders.
+Cycling professionals Paige Royal and Andrew Watson will be back to coach all riders, and lead the 50 km and 100 km rides respectively.
 Brendan Matheson from Cycle Simcoe will also be available to provide advice and answer your questions.

 Runners and Walkers